How to Grow and Care for Rubber Tree (Ficus elastica)

 If you want a tropical houseplant that is low maintenance, gorgeous, and tolerant of some neglect, look no further than the rubber tree.

-With so many stunning varieties to choose from and very few potential ailments, this plant will grace your home for years with just a little pruning.
-You can even root the cuttings and share with friends and family.
+With so many stunning varieties to choose from and very few potential issues, this plant will grace your home for years with just a little pruning.

 Let us know what your experience has been with the rubber tree in the comments section below!